tfu2022/An-Introduction-to-Proofs/README.md

 Topics included: functions, composition of functions, finiteness of sets, injectivity and surjectivity, odd and even functions, inverse, the category Set, morphisms and their relations with injectivity and surjectivity, initial and terminal objects, quotient sets, canonical decomposition of functions, Cartesian product as product in Set, disjoint union as coprudct in Set

-4. Integers and Cardinality
+4. Integers and Cardinality (by Hassium and Tingyu Wu)

-Topics included: ordinals, axiom of choice, transfinite induction
+Topics included: recursion, addition on natural numbers, integers, countable and uncountable infinity, cardinal arithmetic, class, axiom of replacement, ordinal, transfinite induction, transfinite recursion, axiom of choice, well-ordering theorem

 5. Introduction to Groups (by Hassium)